mavryk-network/mavryk-packaging/docs/baking.md

 On Ubuntu:

 ```
-# Add PPA with Tezos binaries
+# Add PPA with Mavryk binaries
-sudo add-apt-repository ppa:serokell/tezos
+sudo add-apt-repository ppa:mavrykdynamics/mavryk
 ```

-Alternatively, use packages with release-candidate Tezos binaries:
+Alternatively, use packages with release-candidate Mavryk binaries:
 ```
-# Or use PPA with release-candidate Tezos binaries
+# Or use PPA with release-candidate Mavryk binaries
-sudo add-apt-repository ppa:serokell/tezos-rc
+sudo add-apt-repository ppa:mavrykdynamics/mavryk-rc
 ```

 On Raspberry Pi OS: